Skip to main content

 ROI Analysis

-The debt-to-income ratio, calculated using the median debt and one-year earnings, is approximately 0.57.
-This is determined by dividing the median debt of $25,000 by the one-year earnings of $43,917.
+The debt-to-income ratio for Friends University graduates can be calculated using the median debt and the one-year earnings.
+The ratio is approximately 0.57.
+This is calculated by dividing the median debt of $25,000 by the one-year earnings of $43,917.

 Generated from College Scorecard & IPEDS data